ClearSkyDev/clearsky_photo_reports/README.md

 Finalized reports generate a unique public link that can be shared with clients.
 Visiting the link displays a simplified report view with sections and photos.
 Clients may download the full report as a ZIP archive and leave optional comments which are saved back to Firestore for the inspector to review.
 Admin users can view and revoke links from the dashboard.

+## Report Map View

+Reports with saved GPS coordinates appear on an interactive map available from the dashboard.
+Pins are colored based on report status and can be filtered by inspector, status or date.
+Tap a pin to see a quick summary and open the full report.

 ## Flutter Report Preview

 The Flutter implementation renders the inspection report HTML differently depending on the platform: